What we do with patient information

 When you are treated at King’s College Hospital NHS Foundation Trust, we ask you for information about yourself to help us with your care.
 We keep this information on file, in case you need treatment again in the future.

-This page contains a summary of what we do with patient information.
+This page explains how to apply to see the information we hold about you.
+It also summarises what we do with patient information.
 This is explained in more detail in our leaflet, Your NHS Health Records.
-Our Privacy Notice for patients has more information about how we handle your data.
+Our Privacy Notice for patients also has more information about how we handle your data.

 What information do we keep?